rollingrock/fallout-place-in-red-vr/README.md

 # Fallout Place In Red VR

 Mod to allow for placing workshop items in red areas for the VR version of the game.
-Based on patches for the [NG place in red mod](https://www.nexusmods.com/fallout4/mods/14601?tab=description)
+Based on patches for the psc87's [NG place in red mod](https://www.nexusmods.com/fallout4/mods/14601?tab=description)

-## NOTE THIS IS JUST STARTING SO BELOW IS NOT UPDATED AND A LOT OF WORK LEFT TO DO

 ## Requirements